SodaqMoja/SodaqOne-UniversalTracker/Readme.md

 The RTC library allows for two of such timers.
 In case the second Fix interval is set to 0 the second timer is simply ignored.

-After the GPS fix is obtained (or the timeout reached) a LoRa packet will be sent.
+After a GPS fix is obtained with at least 'Minimum sat count' satellites (or the timeout reached) a LoRa packet will be sent.
+In case of timeout without obtaining enough satellites, the best GPS fix found (if any) is used.

-For redundance we could configure a repeat count.
+For redundancy we could configure a repeat count.
 The value of the repeat count tells us to send the Lora frame an additional number of times (default 0) for redundancy.

 The Lora frame should contain the below data.
 The minimum frame size is 21 bytes, the maximum frame size 51 bytes, depending on the number of coordinates we have configured to be sent.

+#### LoRa Connection
+If 'Retry conn.' is on, then in case the connection to the network is not successful (useful for OTAA), the application will retry to connect the next time there is a pending transmission.